jonaharagon/jonaharagon.com/content/posts/the-trouble-with-vpn-and-privacy-review-sites.md

 ---

-This post was originally published on _Privacy Guides_ on November 20, 2019.
-Updated on October 26, 2021.
+This post was originally published on the _PrivacyTools_ blog on November 20, 2019.
+Updated on September 25, 2022 to reflect [our move to Privacy Guides]({{< ref "privacytools-considered-harmful.md" >}}).